 Sourcing healthy food and produce is the first step to filling our neighbors tables with more nutritious meals.
 The Food Bank sources food from manufacturers, retailers, food brokers, farmers and government entities.

-The Food Bank rescues donations of surplus from farmers, food wholesalers, distributors, manufacturers and through our partnership with Feeding America.
+The Food Bank rescues donations of surplus from farmers, food wholesalers, distributors, manufacturers, restaurants, retailers and through our partnership with Feeding America.

 As a result of federal surplus-removal and price-support programs, the United States Department of Agriculture (USDA) purchases excess food produced by American farmers.
 The USDA utilizes a number of commodity distribution and nutrition programs to provide these excess commodities to low-income Americans and some of those commodities are distributed through the Food Bank.